Tangsang2003/Automated-MCQ-Generation-using-T5/README.md

 4. Push to the branch: git push origin feature-name
 5. Submit a pull request.

-## Future Works?
+## Future Works? 🌟
 - Maybe, deploy the application somewhere.
 - Add edit, save and export feature by integrating with a database.
 - Integration with a database would also help create more refined and higher quality dataset specifically for MCQ generation, covering diverse range of topics.
 - Maybe, optimize the GUI hehe.
-- Creating custom datasets for very specific subjects and fine-tune the model on that, etc, etc.
+- We also have plans to create custom datasets for very specific subjects and fine-tune the model on that, etc, etc.
 - Maybe, we won't do anything at all.
 - Bye!
-Thanks for checking out.
+Thanks for checking out. ❤️️😁